magic-cucumber/pmf-website/docs/en/docs/main/download.md

 - Users had to manually click the "Save" button after download completion to access images in the external file system
 - Users could not directly access downloaded files

-### V1.6.6 and Later (Recommended)
+### V1.6.6 to V1.8.0

-Since version V1.6.6, the download management feature has been significantly improved:
+From version V1.6.6 to V1.8.0, the download management feature has been significantly improved:

 #### iOS
 - **Save Location**: `My iPhone/Pixiv-MultiPlatform`